pboehm/ddns/README.md

 `ddns` has been fully restructured and now uses the PowerDNS [Remote Backend](https://doc.powerdns.com/md/authoritative/backend-remote/) instead of the [Pipe Backend](https://doc.powerdns.com/md/authoritative/backend-pipe/), which is far easier to deploy.
-It now serves both the frontend and the backend other HTTP using different ports.
+It now serves both the frontend and the backend over HTTP using different ports.

 The old `ddns` source code can be found at the [legacy](https://github.com/pboehm/ddns/tree/legacy) tag.